Official State Folk Dance of Tennessee

-Tennessee designated square dancing as the official state folk dance in 1980.
-Legislation stated; "Among the traditions (of our ancestors) that have survived intact is the square dance, a uniquely attractive art form that remains a vibrant and entertaining part of Tennessee folklore."
+Legislation states; "Among the traditions (of our ancestors) that have survived intact is the square dance, a uniquely attractive art form that remains a vibrant and entertaining part of Tennessee folklore."

 About The Square Dance

 The square dance provided pioneers with recreation and social contact with neighbors - and is still doing that today!
-From An American Folk Custom by Richard M. MacKinnon:
+From "An American Folk Custom" by Richard M. MacKinnon:

 "The square dance is uniquely American ...
 The format, many of the folk dances movements, and the terminology incorporated into the square dance were brought by early emigrants from other countries to the United States.
-Borrowed bits from foreign dances such as French quadrilles, Irish jigs, English reels, and Spanish fandangos have blended with American folkways and customs into the square dance.
+Borrowed bits from foreign dances such as French quadrilles, Irish jigs, English reels, and Spanish fandangos have blended with American folkways and customs into the square dance."

-The vague, anonymous and rural origins of American square dancing were first explored in Lloyd Shaw's Cowboy Dances, written in 1939:
+The vague, anonymous and rural origins of American square dancing were first explored in Lloyd Shaw's "Cowboy Dances," written in 1939:

-Had these Western dances been the dances of scholars, every variant would have been recorded and fully annotated.
+"Had these Western dances been the dances of scholars, every variant would have been recorded and fully annotated.
 Chronologies and pedigrees and records would have been kept.
 But these were the dances of country folk, who kept all their essential knowledge written only on the uncertain pages of memory!
 They were the dances of laconic folk who didn't tell all they knew even under questioning!
 They were often the dances of secretive folk who were somewhat jealous of their special talent and special knowledge. ...
 So all we have to go by in our speculations is the internal evidence presented by the dances themselves."